RobertKofler/deviaTE/doc/WALKTHROUGH.md

 Further arguments are available, which specify the quality encoding and the parameters used for trimming and filerting.

-From this step you obtain an alignment file of the form `foo.fastq.fused.sort.bam` and an index of this file.
+From this step you obtain an alignment file of the form `foo.fastq.fused.sort.bam` and an index of this file (??dachte es gibt keinen index mehr).
 For preparation no TE family needs to be selected, thus reads are mapped to all reference sequences present in the library.
 This means that the next step of analysing TE families can be performed multiple times on this alignment file.
 The basic command for analysing a TE family is of this form:

 ```
 deviaTE_analyse --input foo.fastq.fused.sort.bam --family TEfamily --library TE_consensus_sequences.fasta